 - Traffic Deferred Prosecution / Traffic School

 Traffic Deferred Prosecution, also known as Traffic School is another option provided by the court to resolve certain "moving" minor traffic violations including seatbelt violations.
 NOTE: Distracted Driving violations are not eligible for this program.
 Qualified drivers must have a valid driver’s license (cannot be a commercial driver’s license), not have any other traffic offenses in the last 2 years, have not participated in any other similar program in the last 2 years.
-Successful completion of the program includes entering a plea of No Contest, paying the assessed court fee within 6 months, pay for and attend IN PERSON the court-approved traffic school program within 6 months.
+Successful completion of the program includes entering a plea of No Contest, paying the assessed court fee within 6 months, pay for and attend the court-approved traffic school program within 6 months.
 Successful completion of the program will result in dismissal of your citation at the end of the six month period.
 Failure to complete the program will result in a conviction on your driving record.
 You will need to appear for sentencing or enhanced fines will be assessed and owed.
 More information regarding the Traffic Deferred Prosecution / Traffic School program is available HERE.

 - Driving Under the Influence of Intoxicants (DUII) Diversion